traciyiu/eng1003_w1_gp8/README.md

 1. GitHub is a web-based interface that uses Git
 2. It lets multiple people make separate changes to web pages at the same time
+3. Lets different people share their code
-3. Having over 40 million users and more than 190 million repositories[1]
+4. Having over 40 million users and more than 190 million repositories[1]

 ### When did it start?

-1. It began on October 19, 2007.
+1. It began on October 19, 2007
 2. The website was launched as a beta version in February 2008 and officially launched in April

 ### Main Function of Github

+GitHub is usually used for software development.
+GitHub also supports the following formats and functions

 1. document
 2. Issue tracking system